 Mickey’s Speedway USA has no other ambition than to please and entertain.
 Far too often, game soundtracks that are required to sound cheery throughout their runtime use this as an excuse to churn out superficial, flimsy compositions.
 What’s so impressive about Cullum’s work here is just how much musical substance he pours into his relentlessly playful template – surpassing even David Wise’s work on Diddy Kong Racing.
 In short, it’s an absolutely fantastic feel-good album.

-Given the cartoony license, there was no way for Mickey’s Speedway USA not to sound cute, but in Cullum’s capable hands, that consistently adorable character never turns cloying.
+Given the cartoony license, there was no way for Mickey’s Speedway USA not to sound cute.
+However, in Cullum’s capable hands, that consistently adorable character never turns obnoxious.
 He mixes jazz and 70s funk to energise the music, giving it a nice touch of class and creating a constantly swinging, celebratory mood that doesn’t grate.
-Rare’s technical prowess is evident in the quality of the instrument samples, providing the crucial warmth and immediacy that this music needs to make its full impact.
+Rare’s technical prowess is evident in the quality of the instrument samples which provide the crucial warmth and immediacy this music needs to make its full impact.